Skip to main content

 The voice sounded so familiar yet… Ajabdeh turned, holding her purse close to her chest as she let out a gasp.

 “Pratap?”
-If not for his voice she would not have recognised him at first glance.
-He wore stubble like the fashion of the day and had rimless glasses she did not remember him wearing.
-His shorts were blue and his shirt was printed with floral motives.
+If not for his voice, she would not have recognised him at first glance.
+He wore a stubble like the fashion of the day and had rimless glasses she did not remember him wearing.
+His shorts were blue, and his shirt was printed with floral motifs.

 “The same thing you are doing.”
 She eyed his camera hanging from his neck and smiled sheepishly.
 Her smile did not reach her eyes.
 “Being a tourist.”